RenanDidier/protein-solubility-prediction/README.md

-# Application of Machine Learning in the Prediction of Protein Solubility
+# Application of Machine Learning for Protein Solubility Prediction

 ## Table of Contents
 [Files Overview](#Files-Overview)